ereekaur/finance/README.md

 $$

-where $\mu$ is the predetermined average of the claim costs, c=(2, 1.5, 1, 0.9, 0.8, 0.6) and sixth class is the best bonus class if no claims occurred in three years.
+where $\mu$ is the predetermined average of the claim costs, c=(2, 1.5, 1, 0.9, 0.8, 0.6) and sixth class is the best bonus class if no claims occurred in three years, a_i is probability of being in class i.
 It is convenient to assume that claims admits Poisson distribution.
 Thus we get the transition matrix

 $$
 \begin{bmatrix}